 Formal Support Agreements

-Corporate users of Excel-DNA, using the library as part of their mission critical infrastructure, may be interested in a more formal support arrangement.
-I offer an annual subscription-based technical support agreement to such companies.
+Corporate users of Excel-DNA, using the library as part of their mission critical infrastructure, are encouraged to enter into a formal support arrangement.
+I offer an annual subscription-based technical support agreement, providing direct support, priority bug-fixes and feature development and ensuring that Excel-DNA will continue to be updated and developed.
 For more details, please contact me by email at firstname.lastname@example.org

 Financial support for the Excel-DNA project encourages future development and is greatly appreciated.
 Transactions are processed by PayPal.